lalith050101/AGROLINK/README.md

 # AGROLINK (Under Development)

-A Java Full Stack Web App for Connecting Farmers and make them more profitable.
+A Full Stack Web App for Connecting Farmers and make them more profitable.

 ## Functional Features:
 Farmers can keep posts and attach photos.